EastonArcher/JavaScript-Frameworks/README.md

 * This implementation leverages React components, state management, and the virtual DOM to create an interactive user interface.
 It highlights the power and simplicity of building applications with React.

 ## Angular App
-* The angular-app directory contains the ToDo app built with the Angular framework.
-Angular provides a comprehensive structure for scalable and maintainable applications.
-This implementation showcases the use of Angular components, services, and data binding to enhance the ToDo application.
+* The angular-app directory contains the To-do app built with the Angular framework.
+This implementation showcases the use of Angular components, services, and data binding to enhance the To-do application.
 * Run using ```ng serve``` and accessing the local host via http://localhost:3000 to interact with the To-do app.

 ## Getting Started